ftchirou/faical.dev/src/spaced-repetition-swift/README.md

 [Spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) is a learning method based on the fact that learning and retention are more effective when study sessions are spaced out over time: the pyschological [spacing effect](https://en.wikipedia.org/wiki/Spacing_effect).

 Concretely, spaced repetition is a learning technique in which knowledge about a material is broken down into a set of meaningful pairs of questions and answers.
-For each pair, the question is written  on the frond of a card and the answer is written at the back.
+For each pair, the question is written  on the front of a card and the answer is written at the back.
 The resulting cards are commonly called [flashcards](https://en.wikipedia.org/wiki/Flashcard).
 To review the materials, one simply has to go through every flashcard and try to answer the question on the front.
-Each card is reviewed again (repeated) after a certain amount of time `t` (the spacing) has elapsed.
+Each card is reviewed repeatedly after a certain amount of time `t` has elapsed.
 For each card, `t` is computed through a combination of time (when was the last time I reviewed this card?) and the difficulty of the card (how many times did I get this card wrong?).

 This is a huge over-simplification, we will refine our definition and understanding of spaced repetition throughout our implementations in Swift.

 ## A basic spaced repetition program in Swift

-One of the most efficient spaced repetition algorithms is called  [SuperMemo](https://help.supermemo.org/wiki/SuperMemo_Algorithm).
+One of the most efficient spaced repetition algorithms is called  [SuperMemo](https://help.supermemo.org/wiki/SuperMemo_Algorithm), created by [Piotr Woźniak](https://en.wikipedia.org/wiki/Piotr_Woźniak_(researcher)).
 SuperMemo is the basis of many spaced repetition softwares such as [Anki](https://apps.ankiweb.net), [Memrise](https://www.memrise.com), or ...
 [SuperMemo](https://www.supermemo.com/en).

-SuperMemo is a complex algorithm but throughout this article and many more on the topics, we'll gain a good understanding of it by first implementing its very first version [SM-0](http://super-memory.com/english/ol/beginning.htm#Algorithm); and then adding the various improvements introduced by subsequent versions of the algorithm all the way up to [SM-18](https://supermemo.guru/wiki/Algorithm_SM-18) (SM-18 is the latest version of SuperMemo at the time this article is being written).
+In this article, we will start our journey of building a spaced repetition app by implementing the very first version of SuperMemo, [SM-0](http://super-memory.com/english/ol/beginning.htm#Algorithm).
+In subsequent articles, we will implement the various improvements introduced by newer versions of SuperMemo up to [SM-18](https://supermemo.guru/wiki/Algorithm_SM-18) (the latest version of SuperMemo at the time of writing this article).

 ## SM-0